aliahazm/Richi-Ordering-System/README.md

 #### Components
 1. [TouchableOpacity](https://github.com/aliahazm/Richi-Ordering-System/blob/75fc513a4561ce4dfbb4bc9e7222dafcf8ef6ff7/components/Profile.js) : this component by react native is used in this page to make the ‘Logout’ button title touchable as a button.
 This button will end user session and navigate them to the login page.
+2. [Text Input](https://github.com/aliahazm/Richi-Ordering-System/blob/75fc513a4561ce4dfbb4bc9e7222dafcf8ef6ff7/components/Profile.js) : This component allow users to update the information such as name, mobile number and email.

 ## Project Constraint